Lewis chessmen: Description

+All the pieces in the back rank are sculptures of human figures.
+The knights are mounted on rather diminutive horses and are shown holding spears and shields.
+The rooks are standing soldiers or "warders" holding shields and swords; four of the rooks are shown as wild-eyed berserkers biting their shields with battle fury.
+The kings are depicted sitting on thrones, wearing crowns, and holding swords.
+The queens also sit on thrones and wear crowns; they have their right hands on their faces.
+Seven of the bishops are seated, nine are standing; each holds a crozier and some also have books.

+Medieval tablemen were often elaborately carved, like this 12th-century trictrac piece in the Louvre; the undecorated pieces found in the Lewis hoard may have been unfinished.

 All the pawns are smaller, geometric shapes – cylinders and "tombstones" – perhaps intended to resemble boundary markers.
-All the pieces in the back rank are sculptures of human figures: The knights are mounted on rather diminutive horses and are shown holding spears and shields.
-The rooks are standing soldiers or "warders" holding shields and swords; four of the rooks are shown as wild-eyed berserkers biting their shields with battle fury.
 The combination of abstract pawns with figurative pieces is unique among medieval chess sets; it is possible therefore that the Lewis "pawns" were not part of the same sets as the other pieces.

+The fourteen tablemen found in the hoard are unusual in being largely undecorated – other examples from this period are typically decorated with detailed relief carving.
+They may have been unfinished pieces intended to be carved later.

 Some pieces bore traces of red stain when found (which has since vanished), possibly indicating that red and white were used to distinguish the two sides, rather than the black and white generally used in modern chess.
 A study of the pieces in the National Museums Scotland collection found traces of mercury on the surface of the pieces; the authors suggested that this was due to the use of the red pigment cinnabar.
+There is no evidence of wear on the surface of the pieces which might indicate use; however, as walrus ivory is very hard, this does not necessarily indicate that the pieces were unused when buried.